Convert single-tenant app to multitenant on Microsoft Entra ID

 Multiple tiers in multiple tenants

 A similar case happens if the different tiers of an application are registered in different tenants.
 For example, consider the case of building a native client application that calls the Exchange Online API.
 To develop the native application, and later for the native application to run in a customer’s tenant, the Exchange Online service principal must be present.
-In this case, the developer and customer must purchase Exchange Online for the service principal to be created in their tenants.
+Here, the developer and customer must purchase Exchange Online for the service principal to be created in their tenants.

 1. Follow the earlier sections to ensure the API implements the multitenant application registration/code requirements.